The Prop Garden

 Must-have perennial:

 • Culinary herbs for the flavour and finishing visual impact.
-They are mostly low maintenance, drought tolerant and make beautiful flowers attracting bees.
+They are mostly low-maintenance, drought-tolerant and make beautiful flowers that attract bees.
 Ensure you have chives, parsley, rosemary, thyme, tarragon, sage, and oregano.

 • Berry bushes suitable for your climate will fruit every year and, with time, give you a big yield.
-Berries are at best when freshly picked.
-Raspberries, blackberries, and blueberries are classic and try currant, gooseberries and elderberries.
+Berries are at their best when freshly picked.
+Raspberries, blackberries, and blueberries are classic, and try currants, gooseberries, and elderberries.
 Use strawberries as ground cover and enjoy them all summer.

 • Trees can be planted in a large backyard, but some will do very well in a pot when space is an issue.
-Bay and citrus are always used in cooking and are great props.
+Bay and citrus are often used in cooking and make great additions.
 You can find great use in all fruit trees, but some, like stone fruits, require more attention and protection.
-If your projects have cultural storytelling, find exotic trees that relate to use as decorative elements.
+If your projects have cultural storytelling, find exotic trees that relate to your subjects.

 • Vines.
-Grapes (table and wine) and hops are useful in fine food and beverage photography.
-Use the fruits, leaves and vines and keep the branches to make wreaths or dynamic backdrops when pruning the grapevines in late winter.
+Grapes (table and wine) and hops are useful in fine food and beverage compositions, especially in still life photography.
+Use the fruits, leaves and vines and keep the branches to make wreaths or dynamic backdrops after pruning in late winter.

 Must-have annual: